slowlane112/Cardputer_8_Bit_Tape_Loader/README.md

 # Cardputer 8-Bit Tape Loader

-Load Commodore, ZX Spectrum and MSX tape files using a Cardputer Adv.
+Load Commodore, ZX Spectrum and MSX, Acorn and BBC Micro tape files using a Cardputer Adv.

 This project is a work in progress.
 I assume no responsibility or liability for any errors, omissions, or outcomes resulting from the use of the information provided within this project.